alvarop/alvarop.github.io/content/_index.md

 title: "Alvaro's Blog"
 ---

 Hi!
 My name is Alvaro.
-I'm an Electrical Engineer living in California.
+I'm an engineer living in California.
 My main interests include electronics, [watching movies][1], flying, photography(time-lapse and high-speed), and traveling.
 If you're interested, you can find my [resume here][9].

 ### Stuff I make